 Students have made a personal commitment to all of their college courses and, therefore, can fully benefit from them only by attending each day.
 Only serious illness, the loss of a family member or other extremely serious circumstances will be considered as a valid excuse for absences.
 Punctuality is also very important.
-Students must be present for each test / presentation.
-Only a very serious emergency will be accepted in the case of a makeup exam.
+Students must be present for each presentation.
+Only a very serious emergency will be accepted in order to present his / her project at a later date.
 If not, a grade of $\underline{0}$ will be given.
-Attendance as well and punctuality are mandatory.
-A close record of each student's attendance at all online sessions will be kept.
-Make-up tests, given only under these circumstances, will be somewhat different from those taken by the group.
+Attendance as well and punctuality are very important.
+A close record of each student's attendance in all class meetings is maintained.

-- 2. There will be at least one individual oral presentation (100 pts.) based upon a variety of topics which arise during the course of the semester. - 3.
-There will be two oral exams during the course of the semester.
-Please note that both exams will be held synchronically (online) during the scheduled dates (see course outline above) and will be carried out individually online. - 4.
-A full (100 pt.) grade based on each student's class participation, daily performance, and effort will be given at the conclusion of the semester. - 5.
-Students are asked to always have the following materials for each class session: their textbooks, any assigned work ready and a notebook.
+- 2. There will be occasional written assignments, which, for the most part, will carry a value of 50 points each. - 3.
+When deemed necessary, there may be a brief exam (100 pts.) following the conclusion of each unit (Please see course outline above) exams per say, but rather a total of four (4) oral presentations, which will include themes such as explaining a process, extemporaneous speech, student addresses concerning certain topics which will serve the needs of a given audience, and group podcasts, among others. - 4.
+A full (100 pt.) grade based on each student's class participation, daily performance, and effort will be given at the conclusion of the semester. - Students are asked to always have the following materials for each class session: their textbooks, any assigned work ready and a notebook.
+Summary of Evaluations: Students will have a total of six (6) evaluations as described